 WordPress technical support & more than just maintenance

-Although the focus of this roundup is maintenance if you look at any of the listed companies’ websites you quickly realise they offer more than just maintenance.
-In fact, for the (often low) monthly price many offer so much more that we don’t quite understand how’s financially feasible for them.
+Although the focus of this roundup is on maintenance, if you look at any of the listed services’ websites, you quickly realize they offer more than just maintenance.
+In fact, for the (often low) monthly price, many offer so much more that we don’t quite understand how’s financially feasible for them.

-“Unlimited small fixes” is something you’ll often find and as ambiguous as “small fix” is we’ll assume that these support providers will assist you with practically any WordPress issue besides building a new site.
+“Unlimited small fixes” is something you’ll often find and as ambiguous as “small fix” is, we’ll assume that these support providers will assist you with practically any WordPress issue, besides building a new site.
 Some even offer free migrations.
 So if you’re looking for technical support for WordPress and thinking of hiring a freelancer to help you, think twice before doing that.
-Getting a monthly support/maintenance service for a few months might be a lot cheaper and a more pleasant experience.
+Getting a monthly support/maintenance service for a few months might be a lot cheaper and more pleasant experience.
 A blogger’s journey to make money with WordPress begins after putting their website in maintenance mode.

 How to find the best WordPress maintenance service?

-Finding the best company that will take care of your WordPress site isn’t that easy.
-Although most of them offer the same basic package, details like price and specific services vary.
-If you take the time to look deeper you’ll realise a lot of these “companies” are a one-man-band operation.
+Finding the best service that will take care of your WordPress site isn’t that easy.
+Although most of them offer the same basic package, details like the price and specific services vary.
+If you take the time to look deeper, you’ll realize a lot of these “companies” are a one-man-band operation.
 We value their efforts!
-But there’s only so much one person can do and sooner or later he needs to sleep so having at least a few people available is a huge plus.
+But there’s only so much one person can do and sooner or later he needs to sleep, so having at least a few people available is a huge plus.
 We didn’t include any company size data because there’s no way to verify it.

 How did we test the companies?